tfardet/NNGT/doc/user/nest-interaction.rst

 If this is not the case, please see the `NEST user doc`_ and the `PyNEST tutorials`_ first.

-NNGT tools with regard to NEST ca, be separated into
+NNGT tools with regard to NEST_ can be separated into

 * the structural tools (:class:`~nngt.Network`, :class:`~nngt.NeuralPop` ...)
   that are used to prepare the neuronal network and setup its properties and